The perfect glass of Iced Tea is possible, and easy, too! Here are our Gr8 tips and tricks for achieving the most refreshing iced tea.

 - Let the tea steep for 8-12 minutes (depending on the strength you prefer).

 - Remove the tea bags or ball from the water.
+If you've put loose tea into the water, then pour it through a strainer into another pan.

 - Let tea cool before pouring into glass or ceramic pitcher.
 (The hot beverage can break the pitcher, believe me, I've broken two pitchers this way!)